Workflows | Frequently Asked Questions

 Can I set my workflow to automatically expire or turn off?

-No, the workflow will need to be turned off manually to stop the automation.
+No, the workflow will need to be manually turned off.
+When a workflow is turned off:

 Why was my action skipped because of an "infinite loop"?

 When reviewing your workflow history, you may see that an action was skipped to prevent an infinite loop.
 This indicates that your workflow has an action to create a record that also meets the enrollment criteria for the same workflow.

 If the record was created, it would enroll into the same workflow.
 This would lead to the same Create record action that creates a new record, which would enroll into the same workflow as well.
 This would create an "infinite loop" and the workflow will create records non-stop.

 HubSpot prevents this action from occurring so that the workflow will not create records indefinitely.
 When you encounter such an error, review your workflow to ensure that new records created will not meet the enrollment criteria of the workflow.

 Which workflows count towards my HubSpot account limits?

 Only customized workflows created from the workflows tool will count towards your account limits.
 Embedded workflow tools with preset triggers do not count toward your workflow limits.
 This includes the following: